transloadit/uppy/website/src/docs/dashboard.md

 **Parameters:**

-- `fileId` — the fileId of the file that was opened for editing
+- `file` — The [File Object](https://uppy.io/docs/uppy/#File-Objects) representing the file that was opened for editing.

 Fired when the user clicks “edit” icon next to a file in the Dashboard.
 The FileCard panel is then open with file metadata available for editing.